eventflow/EventFlow/README.md

   read model storage types.
   * In-memory - only for test
   * Microsoft SQL Server
+* [**Event upgrade**](./Documentation/EventUpgrade.md): As events committed to the event store is never changed, EventFlow uses the concept of event upgraders to deprecate events and replace them with new during aggregate load.
 * [**Metadata:**](./Documentation/Metadata.md)
   Additional information for each aggregate event, e.g. the IP of the user behind the event being emitted.
 EventFlow ships with